MortisA858/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9. Insert
 Explanation:

-The function takes a pointer head to a pointer to the first node of the linked list, an idx (index of the list where the new node should be added), and an n (data for the new node) as input.

-The function declares a variable i to keep track of the current index, a pointer node to traverse the linked list, and a pointer new_node to the new node, and sets node to *head.
+This function takes as input a double pointer to the head of a linked list, an index idx, and a value n.
+It returns a pointer to the newly created node.

-The function uses a for loop to iterate through the linked list until it reaches the node just before the desired index (idx - 1).
-The loop continues as long as i is less than idx - 1 and node is not NULL.

-If node is NULL, the function returns NULL as it is not possible to add the new node at the given index.

-The function uses malloc to allocate memory for the new_node and initializes the new node's data (new_node->n = n).
-If malloc returns NULL, the function returns NULL indicating that memory allocation failed.

-The function sets the next node of the new node to be the node that used to come after the node just before the desired index (new_node->next = node->next).

-The function sets the next node of the node just before the desired index to be the new node (node->next = new_node).
+The function starts by checking if the head pointer is NULL.
+If it is, the function returns NULL.
+Then, it checks if the index is not 0.
+If it's not, the function traverses the linked list until it reaches the node at the idx - 1 position.
+If it reaches the end of the linked list without finding the node at the idx - 1 position, it returns NULL.

+Next, the function creates a new node and assigns the value n to it.
+If the index is 0, the function updates the head of the linked list to point to the new node and sets the next pointer of the new node to the previous head.
+If the index is not 0, the function updates the next pointer of the node at the idx - 1 position to point to the new node and the next pointer of the new node to point to the node previously pointed to by the node at the idx - 1 position.

-The function returns the pointer to the new node.
+Finally, the function returns a pointer to the newly created node.